 Academic advisors encourage students to make the leap and go abroad to live, learn, and travel for a semester.
 They provide advice on what courses to take while abroad, and which ones would best help them to fulfill their curriculum requirements.
 The Study Abroad Office handles all other administrative details and matters regarding the study abroad semester.
 We have passed the offered courses through department chairs and the Undergraduate Studies Committee for Monmouth course equivalency.
 Students should bring the course offerings and equivalencies to the advising appointment.
-For courses listed as elective, substitutions can be used on a case-by-case basis, with department chair and school dean approval.
+For courses listed as electives, substitutions can be used on a case-by-case basis, with department chair and school dean approval.

 Yes, provided students are earning six or more credits while abroad.

-The courses taken at Regent’s College are either 3 or 4 credits.
+The courses taken at Regent’s University London are either 3 or 4 credits.
 The courses are all pre-approved prior to the student’s departure.
 Books usually cost under $100.
 Students are issued mid-term grades directly from Regent’s.
 Many courses offer lots of extras!
 Some theatre classes give students free tickets to top-notch productions such as The Lion King, Wicked, and Phantom of the Opera or whatever current hits might be showing.
 Students have seen musicals and operas as part of some classes.
 What better place to take Art History?
 The class actually meets at the National Gallery!
 Students go on weekend retreats to study English palaces and architecture, and these are just a few examples.
 When returnees are asked whether the course load and amount of work involved is less, the same, or more then on campus, most students say it was about the same.

 All courses will equal 4 credits, and students are not issued mid-term grades.
 Academics in Australia tend to be more rigorous than at US institutions, and many returnees tell us that coursework was the same or more difficult than at Monmouth.
 The biggest difference is that there is much less continual assessment at Macquarie University.
 Most classes require one or two major tests and one or two papers.
 Some classes can have as little as one test and one paper to assess a student’s knowledge.